Akuli/jou/doc/classes.md

 The curly braces are used to distinguish instantiating from function calls.

 If you omit some class fields, they will be initialized to zero.
-Specifically, the memory used for the instance will be all zero bytes.
+Specifically, the memory used for the fields will be all zero bytes.
-This means that boolean fields are set to `False`, pointer fields are `NULL`, and fixed size strings appear as empty:
+This means that boolean fields are set to `False`, numbers are set to zero, pointer fields become `NULL`, and fixed size strings appear as empty:

 ```python